September 14, 2025

 Impact on Existing One-Pagers

-• Label changes are applied immediately across all existing one-pagers
+• Label changes are applied immediately across all existing one-pagers in the strategy version you are editing.
+One-pagers in other strategy versions are unaffected.

 Reverting Changes